NuevoFoundation/workshops/content/english/linux-basics/activity-3.md

 weight: 6
 ---

-Now that we know who and where we are, let's take a look around.
-We will explore another aspect of the Linux user account: user file permissions.
+*Now that we know who and where we are, let's take a look around for signs of the hackers.*

-### Files and permissions
+### How do you explore the directory?

 To see the Files in the current directory, we use the `ls` command.